foldedtoad/dwm1001/README.md

 ```
     cd examples/ex_01a_simple_tx
 ```
-We configure the build system with Ninja as follows:
+We configure the build system with `cmake` as follows:
 ```
     cmake -B build -DBOARD=nrf52_dwm1001 .
 ```
-If you are developing on on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.
+If you are developing on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.

 And we actually build or firmware with ninja:
 ```